ukmda/ukmon-pitools/README.md

 * Finally, run `refreshTools.sh` and confirm that you get one general success message and one individual message per camera.

 Let the system run normally for a few days before deleting the folders containing the old camera-specific toolsets.

+* *Note that in a multi-cam configuration, the LOCATION and UKMONKEY values in `ukmon.ini` are no longer used.
+Location is obtained from `cameras.ini` and the keyfile is determined from the RMSID.
+So don't be surprised to see NOTCONFIGURED in the ini file!*.

 ## Optional Settings